Just intonation: Indian scales

-Where we have two ratios for a given letter name, we have a difference of 81:80 (or 22 cents), which is known as the syntonic comma.
+Where we have two ratios for a given letter name or swara, we have a difference of 81:80 (22 cents), which is the syntonic comma or the praman in Indian music theory.
+These notes are known as chala.
+The distance between two letter names comes in to sizes, poorna (256:243) and nyuna (25:24).
 One can see the symmetry, looking at it from the tonic, then the octave.

-(This is just one example of explaining a 22-Śruti scale of tones.
+(This is just one example of explaining a 22 Śhruti scale of tones.
 There are many different explanations.)

 Practical difficulties

 Some fixed just intonation scales and systems, such as the diatonic scale above, produce wolf intervals when the approximately equivalent flat note is substituted for a sharp note not available in the scale, or vice versa.
-The above scale allows a minor tone to occur next to a semitone which produces the awkward ratio 32:27 for D–F, and still worse, a minor tone next to a fourth giving 40:27 for D–A. Moving D down to 10:9 alleviates these difficulties but creates new ones: D–G becomes 27:20, and D–B becomes 27:16.
+The above scale allows a minor tone to occur next to a semitone which produces the awkward ratio 32:27 for D→F, and still worse, a minor tone next to a fourth giving 40:27 for D→A. Flattening D by a comma to 10:9 alleviates these difficulties but creates new ones: D→G becomes 27:20, and D→B becomes 27:16.
 This fundamental problem arises in any system of tuning using a limited number of notes.